 Shay Mitchell Accused Of Stealing Photos For Her ‘Fake’ Travel Instagram Story — See Pics

 Uh-oh!
-Shay Mitchell is being accused of using other people’s photos to showcase her trip to Hong Kong!
-See for yourself!
+Instagram users are convinced Shay Mitchell swiped other people’s pics to showcase her trip to Hong Kong!
+See and decide for yourself!

 Is Shay Mitchell using other individuals photos and pawning them off own to showcase her vacation to Hong Kong!?
 That’s what Instagram users are accusing her of after fans began to notice that her travel pics looked familiar!
 The TV star shared a night photo of the famous Monster Building (it’s real name is Yik Cheong Building) known for its massive, colorful floors.
 However the photo she took looks like an altered version of a photo discovered on a Canon travel blog, as Stylecaster expertly noticed.
 Even the clouds in the sky are the same!
 Unfortunately, the eye-brow raising photos don’t stop there!